supakeen/supakeen.com-weblog-source/content/reverse-shell-upgrading.rst

     Connection from localhost 44040 received!
     $

 Our command injection has worked and is now connected to our netcat.
+But
-However this shell has a few issues!
+this shell has a few issues!
 When we run a program and try to `ctrl+c` it our netcat program exits.
 And trying to run `su` yields another error: